gdiss/JUN_specificity/README.md

-This repostory contains all the code used to reproduce the analyses an results presented in The genetic architecture of protein interaction affinity and specificity.
+This repository contains all the code used to reproduce the analyses an results presented in The genetic architecture of protein interaction affinity and specificity.

 Requirements:
 cutadapt 1.1861